teplofizik/nyaimagetool/readme.md

 2. LZMA (RW)
 3. LZ4 (RW)
 4. BZIP2 (RW)
+5. XZ (R)
+6. LZO (R)
+7. ZStd (R)

 LZMA compression is provided by LZMA SDK package.
 LZ4 compression is provided by FT.LZ4 package.
 BZIP2 compression is provided by SharpZipLib package.
+XZ compression is provided by SharpCompress package.
+LZO compression is provided by NyaLZO library (Decompression code is ported from lzo1x_decompress_safe.c) ZStd compression is provided by ZstdSharp package.

 ## How to
 There are need to add scp support to image and add version information (device id or other info).